paalth/kless/README.md

 }
 ```

-For now the event handler has to be a method on an EventHandler struct, but this will change in the future.
+For now the event handler has to be a method on an EventHandler struct as shown above, but this will also change in the future.

-The following is an example of the simplest possible event handler written in Java:
+The following is an example of the simplest possible event handler written in Python:

 ```
-package io.kless;

-class EventHandler1 implements EventHandlerInterface {

-    public Response eventHandler(Context context, Request req) {
-        System.out.println("Inside event handler...");

-        return null;
-    }

-}
+import sys

+class EventHandler1:
+    def eventHandler(self, context, request, response):
+        sys.stdout.write("Inside event handler example 1\n")
+        sys.stdout.flush()
 ```

-For now the event handler has to be in the io.kless package, but this will also change in the future.
+For now the event handler has to have the signature show above (but again this will be relaxed at some later point in time).

-The following is an example of a simplistic event handler written in Go that dumps incoming HTTP PUT or POST requests into a PostgreSQL table:
+The following is an example of a simplistic event handler written in Go that dumps incoming HTTP PUT or POST requests into a PostgreSQL table (using hardcoded connection/auth information):

 ```
 package eventhandler